 It is therefore important that clinicians be able to reliably measure liver function to detect and monitor the progression of disease or the impact of therapy.
 A range of diagnostic tests currently exist, including for aspartate aminotransferase, alkaline phosphatase, albumin, and bilirubin levels in blood.
 Each, however, produces results that can originate from a range of physiological inputs and so are used in concert with clinical presentation to suggest further investigations.

-In contrast, a Breath Biopsy assay from Owlstone Medical utilizing EVOC Probes has the potential to generate a clear and unambiguous measurement of liver function and potentially to distinguish among different types of liver disorders by measuring the activity of key liver enzymes.
-This is done by measuring the levels of both the substrate in the EVOC Probe and its metabolites.
-Higher than expected levels of the substrate and lower levels of downstream metabolites in breath would suggest impaired liver function.
+In contrast, a Breath Biopsy assay using EVOC Probes has the potential to generate a clear and unambiguous measurement of liver function and potentially to distinguish among different types of liver disorders by measuring the activity of key liver enzymes.

 Approximately 40% of drugs do not work as expected when prescribed, leading to adverse events or to the drug not providing the therapeutic benefit expected.
 This is largely due to drug metabolism, the biologic processing of drugs from prodrugs into their active forms and the breaking down of drugs for excretion.
 When this process goes wrong, a drug can build up in the body to toxic levels or the active form never reach sufficient levels to have the desired therapeutic effect.

-The vast majority of small molecule drugs are metabolized by a class of enzymes called the cytochrome P450s, of which four are responsible for approximately 70% including most of the most highly prescribed medications across all indications including Lipitor (cardiovascular), Zoloft (mental health), and Tramadol (pain).
+The vast majority of small molecule drugs are metabolized by a class of enzymes called the cytochrome P450s, of which four are responsible for approximately 70% of activity, including metabolizing most of the most highly prescribed medications across all indications including Lipitor (cardiovascular), Zoloft (mental health), and Tramadol (pain).